Neuroprosthetics-Lab/nejm-brain-to-text/model_training/README.md

 ## Evaluation
 ### Start redis server
-To evaluate the model, first start a redis server in terminal with:
+To evaluate the model, first start a redis server on `localhost` in terminal with:
 ```bash
 redis-server
 ```

 ### Start language model
-Next, start the ngram language model in a seperate terminal window.
+Next, use the `b2txt25_lm` conda environment to start the ngram language model in a seperate terminal window.
 For example, the 1gram language model can be started using the command below.
 Note that the 1gram model has no gramatical structure built into it.
 Details on downloading pretrained 3gram and 5gram language models and running them can be found in the README.md in the `language_model` directory.
 To run the 1gram language model from the root directory of this repository:
 ```bash
 conda activate b2txt_lm